-The price of gold can fluctuate drastically, and is beyond the Company's control.
-While the Company would benefit from an increase in the value of gold, a decrease in the value of gold could also adversely affect it.
+The prices of copper and gold can fluctuate drastically, and are beyond the Company's control.
+While the Company would benefit from an increase in the value of copper or gold, a decrease in the value of copper or gold could also adversely affect it.